 A foreigner’s right to work in Finland is determined by one’s nationality.

 EU citizens are allowed to work in Finland without a residence permit, as well as citizens of Norway, Iceland, Liechtenstein, and Switzerland.
-However, a stay of more than three months must be registered with the Finnish Immigration Service.
-Nordic citizens must register with the Local Register Office.
+However, a stay of more than three months must be registered with Finnish Immigration Service.
+Nordic citizens must register with the Digital and Population Data Services Agency.
 The applicant is responsible for registering their stay.
 A residence permit or visa issued by a Schengen country does not entitle the holder to work in Finland with the exception of work specifically appointed in Section 79 of the Aliens Act.

 An employee who is a national of a country other than the ones mentioned above, or a so-called third-country national, usually requires a residence permit for an employed person or another type of residence permit allowing one to work in Finland.
 An employee must apply for a residence permit for an employed person when they do not have another type of residence permit entitling them to work in Finland, no other specific residence permit can be granted for the work, and the type of work cannot be performed without a valid residence permit.

 The employer must ensure the right to work